logaretm/vee-validate/docs/guide/state.md

 })
 ```

-You don't have to configure all the classes, just configure what you need and once you are done you can directly use class binding to apply them to your input.
+You don't have to configure all the classes, only configure what you need and once you are done you can directly use class binding to apply them to your input.

 @[example](classes)

 ## Aria Attributes

-`ValidationProvider` also exposes two more state items that can be used to enhance the accessability of your forms, the `ariaInput` and `ariaMsg` objects contain `aria-*` attributes that you can directly bind to your inputs just like classes:
+`ValidationProvider` also exposes two more reactive objects that can be used to enhance the accessability of your forms, the `ariaInput` and `ariaMsg` objects contain `aria-*` attributes that you can directly bind to your inputs just like classes:

 @[example](aria)

-You can use your devtools to check which attributes where applied on each element.
+You can use your dev-tools to check which attributes were applied on each element.

 ---

-Now that you got the validation state under your belt we can move on to building actual forms!
+Now that you understood the validation state available, you can move on to building actual forms!